-Nicole and I had $48,032 in debt when we started our marriage and we used the “Debt Avalanche” method to pay down our debts with the highest interest rates one by one.
-It worked it like a charm.
+Nicole and I had $48,032 of debt when we started our marriage and we used the “Debt Avalanche” method to pay down our debts with the highest interest rates one by one.
+It worked like a charm.
 We were consumer debt-free in less than 1 year.

 5. Increase Your Tax-Advantaged Retirement Savings

-This month, our family retirement savings crossed over the $600,000 mark!
+Recently, our family retirement savings crossed over the $500,000 mark!
 For over a decade, we have been taking advantage of our workplace 401ks and Roth IRAs.
 This stuff REALLY starts to add up over time.
 Now, we're Coast FIRE and aren't really worried about contributing to our retirement much anymore.
 More money for enjoying today!